hyperledger-archives/composer/packages/composer-website/jekylldocs/tutorials/deploy-to-fabric-multi-org.md

     git clone -b issue-6978 https://github.com/sstone1/fabric-samples.git

 Follow the [Building Your First Network tutorial](http://hyperledger-fabric.readthedocs.io/en/latest/build_network.html), ensuring that you use the GitHub repository cloned in the previous step.
-You must not clone and use the Hyperledger Fabric version of the GitHub repository as it is currently missing changes that are required for this tutorial. **IMPORTANT** Make sure you are using the `latest` in the url to ensure you are using the preview of {{site.data.conrefs.hlf_full}} 1.1
+You must not clone and use the Hyperledger Fabric version of the GitHub repository as it is currently missing changes that are required for this tutorial.

 <h2 class='everybody'>Step One: Starting a {{site.data.conrefs.hlf_full}} network</h2>